schombert/Project-Alice/docs/multiplayer_technical.md

 An assigned nation is a "random" nation that the server will hand out to the client so it can identifiably connect to the server as a nation, and perform commands as such nation.

+When a state-reset&reload is happening, it will block rendering updates in the meantime to prevent crashes or other oddities happening while the state is completly empty.
+This is also the case when the `notify_stop_game` or `notify_start_game` are executed, it will block rendering updates until the scene change has been executed.

 ### Save streams

 We send a copy of the save to the client, ultra-compressed, to permit it to connect without having to use external toolage, this is done for example when the host is loading a savefile - the client is given the new data of the savefile to keep them in sync.